kestra-io/docs/docs/developer-guide/cicd/README.md

 There are several ways to create a CI/CD pipeline.
 At Kestra, we propose three different methods:

 <ChildTableOfContents :max="1" />

+## Helpers

+Kestra has some _helpers_ function that can help during flow development; they allow separating a flow description on multiple files thanks to an include function, see [Helpers](helpers/).

 ## Useful CLI commands